-Mild Ulcerative Colitis Symptoms
+Mild Ulcerative Colitis

-- Adult onset for most cases.
+- Adult-onset for most cases.

 - Infrequent flare-ups.

-- Intermittent rectal bleeding, intermittent diarrhea and abdominal cramps.
+- Intermittent rectal bleeding, intermittent diarrhea, and abdominal cramps.

-- Medications limited to sulfasalazine, Mesalamine, Asacol, Rowasa enemas, cortenemas, and over the counter drugs like Imodium.
+- Medications limited to sulfasalazine, Mesalamine, Asacol, Rowasa enemas, Cort enemas, and over-the-counter drugs like Imodium.

 - Medical marijuana use.

-- No skin, arthritis or eye related problems.
+- No skin, arthritis, or eye problems.

-- Good medical records and consistent follow-up with physician.
+- Good medical records and consistent follow-up.

-Moderate Ulcerative Colitis Symptoms
+Moderate Ulcerative Colitis

 Moderate ulcerative colitis follows the same symptoms as mild ulcerative colitis symptoms,

-- Mostly adult onset.
+- Mostly adult-onset.

-- May be left sided or pancolitis (entire colon).
+- Left-sided or pancolitis (entire colon).